nathanlo99/dmoj_archive/README.md

 prompted to write the `.dmoj_creds` file.

 **TODO**:
-Merge submit, problem_info scripts into one file, and pass command-line arguments
+- Merge submit, problem_info scripts into one file, and pass command-line arguments
+- "Un-caps-ify" the submit script